 So, this post is all about the BEHAVIOR.
 I know it can be an uncomfortable topic to focus on.
-No one likes to talk about the times we, or our loved ones, are at their worst.
+No one likes to talk about the times we, or our loved ones, are at our worst.
 But, if we ask the right questions, it can truly help to diminish the likelihood we will have to deal with this potentially scary and dangerous situation in a crowded aisle in the middle of Wal-Mart.

 I cover lots of questions in the handout, but in summary, we need to consider: